 Health insurance is considered a basic need, like food and shelter.
-Agreement on the need for health insurance is broad, but not universal (Relmer).
-15 seasons later, health insurance problems are still relevant in the show Greys Anatomy and are still relevant in today's world, and not everyone has this basic need.
+Agreement on the need for health insurance is broad, but not universal (Relmer, HealthAffairs).
+Fifteen seasons later, health insurance problems are still relevant in the show Grey's Anatomy and are still relevant in today's world, and not everyone has this basic need.
 In Season 15, Episode four, a doctor named Alex Karev is the main doctor in this scene.
 A patient named Julius comes into the emergency room after a fire in an apartment.
 He has had a problem on his lung, but this was not because of the apartment fire, this was a pre-existing condition.
 Julius is still on his mother's insurance, and this insurance plan only covers emergency room visits, not pre-existing conditions.
 Alex tells him he needs this surgery to fix his lung, but Julius refuses, saying he has been saving up to have the surgery, but he needs more time to earn more money to pay for it.
-Alex knows how bad he actually needs this surgery as soon as possible, so he figures out a way to go around this insurance dilemma.
+Alex knows how poor this patient's condition is, and how time urgent this surgery is, so he figures out a way to go around this patient's insurance dilemma.
 He lightly cuts Julius on the side and claims that it is because of the apartment fire, and he needs emergency surgery right now, which would be covered by the health insurance plan.
 Julius wakes up after the surgery and his whole family is extremely grateful for what Alex had done for him.
-Although morally Alex did what he thought was right, he could possibly be faced with insurance fraud, and the possible loss of his medical license.
-Alex at the time happens to be Chief of Surgery, so there is no one above his position of power that knows what he did, besides the old Chief of Surgery.
+Although morally Alex did what he thought was right, he could be faced with insurance fraud and the loss of his medical license.
 No one decides to report Alex to the board, so he gets away with committing this insurance fraud.
-In Greys, if a patient needs life-saving surgery, but can't afford it, some doctors will lie about the severity of the surgery in order to get more of it covered on insurance.
-This is not as true in real life, but many doctors try their best in order to give patients the most affordable care they can.
-There are also more plans that can help prevent this.
+In Grey's, if a patient needs life-saving surgery, but can't afford it, some doctors will lie about the severity of the surgery to get more of it covered on insurance.
+In a real-life situation, it seems to not be true in real life, but many doctors try their best to give patients the most affordable care they can.
+There are more plans that can help prevent this.
 A big difference between season 1 and season 15 is the Affordable Care Act, which was implemented in 2010 and the main goal was to try and give a lot more uninsured people health care and protects citizens from arbitrary actions that insurance companies might commit.
-The Patient Protection and Affordable Care Act included a Medicaid expansion component which extended access to health insurance coverage to over 20 million previously uninsured individuals, with a resultant 21% increase in Medicaid enrollment (Barakat).
+The Patient Protection and Affordable Care Act included a Medicaid expansion component which extended access to health insurance coverage to over 20 million previously uninsured individuals, with a resultant 21% increase in Medicaid enrollment (Barakat, 2).